Iowa Bankruptcy FAQ

 Why are Bankruptcy fees so high?

-The 2006 Bankruptcy reform act made the attorneys for the debtor personally responsible for the accuracy and truthfulness of the schedules.
+The 2006 Bankruptcy reform act made the bankruptcy lawyers for the debtor personally responsible for the accuracy and truthfulness of the schedules.
 This requirement added a lot of time and work to a bankruptcy compared to what was required before under the 1978 bankruptcy act.

 How long does the Bankruptcy take ?